MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_power_down.md

 ## -description

-TBD - The EVT_ACX_CIRCUIT_POWER_DOWN callback is used by the driver to allow it to add additional functionality when a circuit is powered down using the TBD function is called,  TBD TBD.
+The EVT_ACX_CIRCUIT_POWER_DOWN callback is used by the driver to add functionality in the power down path of a ACXCIRCUIT object.

 ## -parameters

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [WDF - Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) associated with the specified ACXCIRCUIT.

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
-For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
+The ACXCIRCUIT object (described in [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects)) powered down.

 ### -param TargetState

+A WDF_POWER_DEVICE_STATE-typed enumerator that identifies the device power state that the device is about to enter.

 ## -returns